Max & Victoria Dreyfus Foundation

 • DO NOT embed pictures, graphs, charts, or additional materials like newsletters, pamphlets, or reports

-Critical Guidance from the Foundation: The foundation emphasizes that "the best case for support can be made within the application" - additional materials are not necessary or desired.
+Critical Guidance from the Foundation: The foundation emphasises that "the best case for support can be made within the application" — additional materials are not necessary or desired.
 The summaries act as an "elevator pitch" and should give directors "a basic understanding of your organization's purpose, service population, and programming."
 Summaries that are "vague or obscured by jargon, and/or those built around an organization's aims or goals without substance, may not be considered."

 Decision Timeline